Catalysts

 Judging procedure

-Technical Innovation
+AI Innovation

-Technical Innovation
+AI Innovation

 • Novelty of the approach or application

-• Complexity of the AI techniques utilized
+• Complexity and creativity of AI techniques utilized

-• Clarity of problem being addressed
+• Clarity of the problem being addressed

-• Addresses a significant need or challenge
+• Addresses a significant need or challenge in education

-• Quality of the demo/presentation
+• Quality of the demo and presentation

 • Clear explanation of technical aspects